StaticGenie/StaticGenie/README.md

 - `build` - Builds your website (although this isn't working yet)
 - `test` - Compile and tests the javascript (although this isn't working yet)

+# Config

+Configure your website by editing `/src/config.ts`

 @TODO convert to a proper README instead of a brain dump